ComplianceAsCode/ComplianceAsCode.github.io/_posts/2019-10-16-new-templating-system.md

 Also, there was a big portion of complex code that populated the templates and processed the template data.
 There was a special `Python` class for each `CSV` file and the for each of them the behavior was different.
 Some classes generated content for multiple rules from a single CSV entry at once.
 For example, from each line in `CSV` `file_dir_permissions.csv` up to four OVAL files could be generated, each of them for a different `XCCDF` rule, but one of them was never used.

-The introducing of templates was considered a great improvement at that time but its implementation had a lot of quirks.
+Introduction of templates was considered a great improvement at that time but its implementation had a lot of quirks.
 We wanted to provide something more straightforward and easier to use.

 ### New approach

-The main change is that the templates are now based on rules and are integrated into the YAML rule file.
-To use a template we can specify “template” key under the `rule.yml` file when creating a new rule.
-We simply provide the name of template and the parameters directly under `rule.yml`.
-And we don’t need to edit any others files than the `rule.yml` file.
+The main change is that the templates are now rule-centric, and are integrated into the YAML rule file.
+To use a template we can specify the `template` key in the `rule.yml` file when creating a new rule.
+We simply provide the name of template and the parameters directly under `rule.yml` and that's it - we don’t need to edit any others files.

 Making templates dependent on rules also means that we can easily check if a rule generates templated content just by checking if the `rule.yml` file contains a `template` key.
 In the past we had to examine all the `CSV` files.